What are the main differences between the new and old policies?

 Who does the policy apply to?

-Will ICE consider applying the policy to other aliens?
-Why is it limited to arriving aliens found to have a credible fear?
+Will ICE consider applying the policy to other noncitizens?
+Why is it limited to arriving noncitizens found to have a credible fear?

 We are continuing to review all detention policies and priorities.
-Currently, aliens other than arriving aliens may generally have their continued detention by ICE reviewed by immigration judges, the Board of Immigration Appeals, and the federal courts.
+Currently, noncitizens other than arriving noncitizens may generally have their continued detention by ICE reviewed by immigration judges, the Board of Immigration Appeals, and the federal courts.

 Did ICE coordinate this policy with other DHS components and external stakeholders?